-At the National Fostering Agency, we believe the benefits of encouraging children to read are wide-ranging.
+At National Fostering Group, we believe the benefits of encouraging children to read are wide-ranging.
 Whether a child in your care requires your help reading, or are happy getting lost in a story by themselves; reading keeps the mind active, engages the imagination and can introduce young people to brand new worlds.

 In this world of iPads, Netflix and video games; the humble book still stimulates the mind better than anything.
 That is why we’re such big advocates for encouraging all children to open a book, and why we’ve created this list of our top literary picks.

-We’ve split our literary choices into age groups, and for each showcased a classic, an NFA favourite and a new entry for 2018.
+We’ve split our literary choices into age groups, and for each showcased a classic, an NFG favourite and a new entry for 2018.
 We hope these serve as inspiration if you’re trying to introduce a child in your care to the wonderful world of reading, or need something new to satisfy the bookwork in your life.

 Ages 0-3: Introducing the Wonderful World of Reading